-Cost – The adoption fee is $250.00, minimum.
-If a dog has required extensive veterinary care or expensive rehabilitation prior to adoption, the adoption cost may be increased above $250.00 as a result.
+Cost – The adoption fee is a minimum of $300 for all dogs 1 year and older.
+For puppies we ask for a $350 minimum adoption fee.
+If a dog has required extensive veterinary care or expensive rehabilitation prior to adoption, the adoption cost may be increased as a result.

 There will be an adjustment period when you first bring your dog home, for you and your dog.
 The adjustment period can range from hours, days, weeks, or up to a few months.
 Please consult with AGSDR or a professional trainer if your dog has trouble adjusting to your home.